WBTV: Programming

 The Betty Feezor Show was replaced by an hour-long midday news and variety show, Top O' the Day.
 Segments on the program included On the Square, in which Doug Mayes solicited opinions from various Charlotte-area residents about current news topics, as well as C. J. Underwood's Down Home with the Carolina Camera, where otherwise unknown or low-profile Carolinians were temporarily given celebrity status for their whimsical talents, novel collections, or for the way they impacted their communities.
-For its first five years, the show aired at 12:00 p.m., preempting The Young and the Restless.
+For its first five years, the show aired at noon, preempting The Young and the Restless.
 It shifted to 11:30 a.m. in 1982.
 To make room for Top O' the Day, WBTV aired The Price Is Right on a one-day delay at 10:30 a.m., preempting whatever game show CBS aired at that time.
 As a result, Child's Play, Press Your Luck, Card Sharks, and Now You See It never aired in Charlotte.
-The station didn't air the CBS version of Wheel of Fortune until late in that show's run.
+The station did not air the CBS version of Wheel of Fortune until late in that show's run.
 Top O' the Day ended in 1992, and was replaced by a conventional half-hour noon newscast.
-For most of the 1980s, WBTV aired the CBS Evening News on a half-hour delay at 7 p.m., due to its 6:00 p.m. newscast lasting an hour.
+For most of the 1980s, WBTV aired the CBS Evening News on a half-hour delay at 7 p.m., due to its 6 p.m. newscast lasting an hour.

 For many years, WBTV occasionally preempted some of CBS' Saturday morning cartoons as well.
 However, area viewers could watch those preempted shows on WSPA-TV in Spartanburg or WFMY through a strong antenna (WFMY and WSPA were and still are available on some cable systems in the Charlotte market, although non-local programming is subject to blackout due to network non-duplication and syndication exclusivity rules).
 Before the arrival of the Carolina Panthers, WSPA was also known to air a different NFL game than what aired on WBTV, giving most Charlotte-area viewers a second option for NFL games.
 This was especially true if the Washington Redskins and Atlanta Falcons played at the same time.
 WBTV favored the Redskins while WSPA favored the Falcons, in tandem with most CBS affiliates in their respective states.